paperswithcode/model-index/README.md

-# Browse ML models on Papers with Code
+# Model Index - maintain a source of truth for ML model results